Cold Brew vs. Iced Coffee – Which One Is Better?

 Caffeine Content – Iced Coffee vs Cold Brew

-On the other hand, cold brew is generally brewed as a caffeine concentrate, with a high coffee to water ratio.
-This is due to the long brewing process.
+On the other hand, cold brew is generally brewed as a caffeine concentrate, with a high coffee-to-water ratio—typically 1:4 to 1:8 compared to the standard 1:15 to 1:17 for hot brewing.
+According to the Specialty Coffee Association’s published cold-brew extraction guidelines, this concentrated approach is due to the long brewing process, often 12-24 hours.
 It would be entirely impractical to brew cold brew coffee by the cup.
 Therefore, it is brewed as a concentrate and water or milk is added before drinking.

-In theory, this has the same effect as cold ingredients do on iced coffee.
-In reality, however, the caffeine concentrate is extremely potent and is generally diluted less than iced coffee is.
+In theory, this has the same dilution effect as cold ingredients do on iced coffee.
+In reality, however, the caffeine concentrate is extremely potent and is generally diluted less than iced coffee is. (caffeine content measured against USDA and SCA reference values)

-Normally, an espresso machine will be set up for hot brewing and the occasional shot will be used for an iced coffee.
+Normally, an espresso machine will be set up for hot brewing at the SCA-standard 9 bars of pressure, and the occasional shot will be used for an iced coffee.
 This means that the recipe is dialled in for hot coffees, and adding the iced coffee ingredients throws the recipe out of balance.
 The cold brew recipe, however, is calculated to be extra strong and then diluted, so that the end product is a balanced drink.

 Different drinks for different occasions

-This all comes around to what I pointed out at the start – iced coffee and cold brew are two totally different drinks that are appropriate for different people in different scenarios.
+This all comes around to what I pointed out at the start—iced coffee and cold brew are two totally different drinks that are appropriate for different people in different scenarios.
+The Specialty Coffee Association has published recommended guidelines for cold-brew extraction parameters that differ significantly from traditional espresso-based iced coffee.
 Enjoy each one independently and do your best not to compare them, tricky as that might be!

 Discover more from That's Cold Brew Coffee